-The first jetty was built out from Bathers Beach where Captain Fremantle landed in 1829 near the western end of the (later) Whalers Tunnel, according to Hitchcock (9-10):
+The second jetty was built out from Bathers Beach where Captain Fremantle landed in 1829 near the western end of the (later) Whalers Tunnel:

 Captain Fremantle landed on Arthur’s Head, and on May 2 took formal possession in the name of His Majesty King George IV.
 The exact spot where he landed was indicated in a despatch to the Admiralty dated October 8, 1829, wherein he said that: "The landing took place in a little bay close to the mouth of the river, to the southward of it, being the only landing in that neighbourhood where boats could go with security, the bar at the entrance of the river generally being impassable."
 No doubt that little bay would have been the indentation in the shore between Arthur's Head and the little promontory (Anglesea Point) from which the Long Jetty was later constructed.
-The landing would have been made somewhere near the western end of where later a tunnel was made through the rocky head, and it was there that the first jetty was situated.
+The landing would have been made somewhere near the western end of where later a tunnel was made through the rocky head, and it was there that the first [but see below] jetty was situated.
+Hitchcock: 10.

 I assume this is the one conjecturally shown at 16 as 'Whalers Jetty' on this modern map of Arthur Head.
 The Tunnel is shown as 15.

 Known as the Short Jetty after the Long Jetty was built, this extended south from Anglesea Point, and was completed by 1854.
 (Hitchcock: 40) The photo is SLWA # 230453PD.